 - Always turn the dryer off if you leave home or when you go to bed.

-If you need to install or replace a dryer, please fill out the form below so we can inspect your installation for safety.
+If you need to install or replace a dryer, we will inspect your installation for safety.
 Our inspection should be scheduled for the same day as your installation.